Nahshon, Israel: History

 The village was established in 1950 by immigrant members of Hashomer Hatzair.
 It was named after Operation Nachshon, which opened up the Jerusalem road during the 1948 Arab–Israeli War.

-After the Six-Day War in 1967, some 80 Egyptian soldiers were buried in a mass-grave in fields tended by kibbutz Nahshon.
+After the Six-Day War in 1967 around 80 Egyptian soldiers were buried in a mass grave in fields tended by kibbutz Nahshon.
 The field was later turned into a tourist attraction, called "Mini Israel".

+In July 2023 the kibbutz was the site of a “festival of democracy”, the destination for a protest march against proposed judicial reforms that started in Tel Aviv and ended in nearby Jerusalem.